 Cognitive skills are summatively assessed by, inter alia, information abstracting and reviewing exercises, problem solving exercises, essays requiring the ability to sustain an argument, and the Research Project report and its oral defence.
 Poster and seminar presentations provide scope for both peer assessment and immediate formative feedback.

 Course structure

-This section shows the core and course specific modules and their credit value.
-Full-time Postgraduate students study 180 credits over a long-year.
-Part-time may be between two and five years.
+This section shows the core and option modules available as part of the course and their credit value.
+Full-time Postgraduate students study 180 credits per year.